 Upon receiving a discrimination complaint, the College shall commence an impartial investigation.
 The Title IX Coordinator shall be responsible for overseeing all investigations pertaining to students.
 The EEO/AA Officer shall be responsible for overseeing all investigations pertaining to employees, applicants, visitors, or others.
-Investigations may be conducted by the Title IX Coordinator or his or her designee.
+Investigations may be conducted by the Title IX Coordinator or their designee.